Brice150/DASHBOARD/README.md

 <details>
   <summary>Pages Features</summary>

+### Home

+- See a summary of your recent tasks, main city weather and total finances

+### Cities

+- See weather of your selected cities
+- Add, update or delete a city

-### Weather
+### Cities/Weather

-- See weather forecast for 4 days
+- See weather forecast of your main city for the next 4 days
-- View weather stats hourly for a selected day
+- See temperature, precipitation and wind values at every hour in a graph
-- Change weather city
+- Change city

+### Cities/Trips

+- See your visited or to visit places
+- Add, update or delete any country or trip
+- Filter places

-### Finance
+### Finances

-- See finance forecast for 25 years
+- See finance cards
+- Add, update or delete a card

+### Finances/Expenses

+- See your expenses in a graph
+- Add, update or delete an expense

+### Finances/Stock Exchange

-- View your invested money vs interests
+- See a compound interests simulator

-- Change saving strategy
+### Finances/Real Estate

+- See a real estate simulator

-### Tasks List
+### Tasks

-- See your tasks
+- See your tasks and their state
 - Add, update or delete a task

 ### Dark/Light Mode